jon-brandy/hackthebox/Categories/Sherlocks/Campfire-1/README.md

 ## Lessons Learned:
 1. Using **EventViewer** to analyze DC's security logs.
 2. Kerberoasting Attack Analysis.
+3. Using PECmd.exe to convert prefetch file to csv format.
+4. Using Timeline Explorer to review the csv formatted prefetch file.
+5. Identifying common kerberoasting tools.

 ## SCENARIO:
 <p align="justify">Alonzo Spotted Weird files on his computer and informed the newly assembled SOC Team.
 Assessing the situation it is believed a Kerberoasting attack may have occurred in the network.
 It is your job to confirm the findings by analyzing the provided evidence.
 You are provided with: 1- Security Logs from the Domain Controller 2- PowerShell-Operational Logs from the affected workstation 3- Prefetch Files from the affected workstation</p>